SirFrostingham/DZMods/README.md

 4. Start your server: Use some sort of batch file to start/restart server with this in it...
  - .\DayZServerDir\DayZServer_x64.exe -server -mod=ModdedScripts;DayZ-Sa-Tomato -scrAllowFileWrite -filePatching -port=2302 -config=instance\serverdz.cfg -profiles=instance -name=instance -BEpath=BattlEye -cpuCount=8 -exThreads=7 -maxMem=20000 -noPause -noSound -noLogs -adminlog -freezecheck

+Features I personally created/contributed:
+ - Dynamic helo drops
+ - Dynamic treasure chest drops

+Admin tools:
+Recommend a server side only Admin tool, like the specific version of Tomato included here, since it does not crash the server.

+Do note, I improved the functionality of all of this code and kept it compatible with the latest version of DayZ.

 I chose this version of DaOne's Vanilla++ to branch off and go a NO CLIENT MODS route.
 The latest versions of Vanilla++ incorporates required client-side mods.
 This implementation keeps all mods server-side only.

-Features I personally added:
- - Dynamic helo drops
- - Dynamic treasure chest drops

-Recommend a server side only Admin tool, like the specific version of Tomato included here, since it does not crash.

 Credit to DaOne and his dev/qa team.
-Their instructions listed below... or search GitHub for https://github.com/Da0ne/DZMods
+Their feature list below... or search GitHub for https://github.com/Da0ne/DZMods for the latest version of that mod system.

 ——